madunclejack/udacityDeepRLP1/Report.md

 # III.
 Hyperparameters
 Below is a list of hyperparameters and a description of their purpose.

+Max Steps: the number of steps per episode before the agent is forced to stop if it doesn't reach the goal.
+If it is too small, the agent won't make progress learning.
+If it is too large, the agent might over fit the data because it's received examples that are less independent.
+**MAX STEPS = 500**
 $\alpha$: Learning Rate for the Adam optimizer.
 It controls how much of the reward update comes from the TD error, and how much comes from the received reward.
 **LEARN_RATE = 5e-4**
 $\gamma$: Discount factor for future rewards.
 Future rewards aren't know with high certainty, and they are less useful at the current state.